Oakley MOD5 Helmet

 See the Oakley MOD5 Helmet

 Oakley might be best known for their sunglasses and snow goggles, but their growing ski and snowboard helmet line is nothing to scoff at.
 The premium MOD5 is case in point: this helmet is well-built, comfortable, and features a unique swappable brim design that works with a wide range of goggles.
 Those who want maximum ventilation will likely be a little disappointed, but the MOD5 nevertheless is an impressively well-rounded and good-looking lid.
-Below we break down the Oakley MOD5’s comfort, ventilation, warmth, features, fit and sizing, and more.
+Below we break down our experience with the Oakley MOD5.
 To see how it stacks up to the competition, see our article on the best ski helmets.

 In practice, the MOD5’s adjustable ventilation system worked reasonably well, but it’s not our favorite design.
 In total, the helmet features eight vents (toggled via a slider at the rear) which draw air up through your goggles and out the top.
 By comparison, the Smith Vantage and Quantum boast a whopping 21 and 22 vents respectively, which are much more adept at dumping heat on high-output or mild-weather adventures.
 I’ve worn the MOD5 while yo-yoing my local backcountry on colder days down to around 20 degrees Fahrenheit and was able to stay comfortable.
 However, in temperatures above freezing, I quickly overheated with the vents wide open.
 I typically don’t wear my helmet while ascending, but if you do, I would recommend removing the ear pads to create more room for air to flow (or opting for a more well-ventilated design like the aforementioned Vantage).